ml98mrs/lesson_credit_tracker/ps_english_credit_portal_spec.md

 - If shortfall → overdraft step appended.

 ### 6.2 Expiry Rules
-- `mandatory`: cannot use expired lot unless override.
+- `mandatory`: “hard” expiry – cannot use an expired lot unless an explicit admin override is applied during lesson confirmation.
-- `optional`: allow use after expiry.
+- `advisory`: “soft” expiry – lots can still be used after the expiry date, but they are treated as expiring for warnings and analytics (e.g. expiring-soon dashboards).
-- `none`: ignore expiry.
+- `none`: ignore expiry completely (no warnings, no blocking).

 ### 6.3 SNC Rules (Expanded)
 - Free SNC → plan empty; teacher paid.